GREEKC/hackathon-marseille/README.md

 ###  Hackathon presentations

+TO BE COMPLETED: we will create a folder with all the participants presentations

 ###  Hotel Information

 We advise to book hotels around `View Port` area, and between `Castellane` to `Rond point du Prado` area.
 Those are the most convenient areas for commute to Luminy, nearby city center and nearby Buses and Metro lines.

 ### Marseille Information

+In order to ensure easy access to the campus Luminy as well as to the City center, the most convenient is to find an hotel between Prado and Castellane.
+We had good feedback from hosts of CITADINES PRADO CHANOT MARSEILLE (9-11 Boulevard du Louvain, Marseille, 13008, France), who are renting studios for a reasonable price.
+Other hotels and studio rental can be found in the neighborhood.

 Please check [the tourist information website](http://www.marseille-tourisme.com/en/) for details about organizing your stay in Marseille, and some practical informations.